 We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious or unauthorized activity.
 Additionally, security experts suggest that you contact your financial institution and all major credit bureaus to inform them of such a breach and then take whatever steps are recommended to protect your interests, including the possible placement of a fraud alert on your credit file.
 Please review the enclosed Additional Information to learn more about how to protect against the possibility of information misuse.

-To enroll in Credit Monitoring services at no charge, please log on to and follow the instructions provided.
-When prompted please provide the following unique code to receive services: Please note that the code is case-sensitive and will need to be entered as it appears.
+To enroll in Credit Monitoring services at no charge, please log on to www.mytrueidentity.com and follow the instructions provided.
+When prompted please provide the following unique code to receive services: